devicehive/devicehive-docker/rdbms-image/README.md

 Docker Compose puts all containers together and provides a way to tweak configuration for your environment.

+## Before you start
+DeviceHive can be started without any configuration, docker-compose.yml file has all neccesary parameters set to safe defaults.
+But there is one parameter that can be changed security-wise - JWT secret.
+DeviceHive uses JWT tokens for authentication of users and devices.
+For security reasons secret value that is used for signing JWT tokens is generated at first start of DeviceHive and stored in the database.
+You can set it by yourself exporting the JWT_SECRET environment variable or by adding `JWT_SECRET=<your value>` line in the `.env` file in this directory.

 ## Configuration
-DeviceHive service stack will start without any configuration.
 All containers are configured via environment variables and Docker Compose can pass variables from its environment to containers and read them from [.env](https://docs.docker.com/compose/compose-file/#env_file) file.
-To make persistent configuration changes we will add parameters in the `.env` file in current directory.
+To make persistent configuration changes we will add parameters in the `.env` file in the current directory.

+### JWT secret
+* `JWT_SECRET` - changes the randomly generated JWT signing secret.

 ### DeviceHive image tags
 Released versions of devicehive-docker use stable DeviceHive images from [DeviceHive Docker Hub repository](https://hub.docker.com/u/devicehive/).
 But if you want follow DeviceHive development add following parameters: